rails/propshaft/UPGRADING.md

 Using the same path with `url` in Propshaft will cause it to raise an error, saying it cannot locate `theme/hero.jpg`.
 That's because Propshaft assumes all paths are relative to the path of the file it's processing.
 Since it was processing a css file inside the `theme` folder, it will also look for `hero.jpg` in the same folder.

-By adding a `/` at the start of the path we are telling Propshaft to consider to treat this path as an absolute path.
+By adding a `/` at the start of the path we are telling Propshaft to consider this path as an absolute path.
 While this change in behavior increases the work a bit when upgrading, it makes **external libraries like FontAwesome and Bootstrap themes work out-of-the-box**.

 **Asset content**